dshevani/Imagify/README.md

 Greasemonkey script needs to be installed in your firefox browser, which will interact with local server and insert the image to article.

+May need to build your language model on your own (we did not include n-gram or language model file with this).